The RICS retrofit standard.

 Thermal Performance and Insulation: Recommendations for improving thermal performance without causing unintended damage, such as condensation or mold.

-Ventilation and Air Quality: Strategies for maintaining good indoor air quality and appropriate ventilation, especially when buildings are sealed for energy efficiency.
+Ventilation and Air Quality: Strategies for maintaining good indoor air quality the appropriate ventilation, especially when buildings are sealed for energy efficiency.
+Air quality is often poor in homes where high humidity, water infiltration, and high levels of heat loss through too much ventilation in the fabric.

 Moisture Control: Techniques for controlling moisture and preventing issues like damp and rot, which are common in retrofitted properties.